Excusing Harmless Errors in the Execution of Wills: A Report on Australia's Tranquil Revolution in Probate Law, 87 Colum. L. Rev. 1 (1987)

 Date of Authorship for this Version

 Langbein, John H., "Excusing Harmless Errors in the Execution of Wills: A Report on Australia's Tranquil Revolution in Probate Law" (1987).
 Faculty Scholarship Series.
-Paper 513.
+513.